Customer Question: Can I mix incandescent and LED bulbs on my C7 and C9 stringer wire?

 (Still wondering if your string is wired in parallel?
 If a C7/C9 light string stays lit when a bulb is removed, it’s wired in parallel.)

 I suggest you use an outdoor rated surge protector with any LED Christmas light products because surges on your lines will be your LED bulbs biggest enemy.

 Some other considerations for you to keep in mind:

-- Depending on the color, the LED lights more than likely will not “throw” as much light as traditional 7 watt bulbs.
-So start with a smaller order of LED bulbs to test them out to see if they’ll work for your sign application.
+- Depending on the color, the LED lights mayl not “throw” as much light as traditional 7 watt bulbs and may look pretty different installed next to each other.
+Start with a smaller order of LED bulbs and install them to test them out.
+Then you’ll be sure they’ll be a good fit for your sign project.
 I do know that they use the warm white C9 LED bulbs for a huge sign at the Memphis Flower Market and it looks impressive.

 I hope that helps.
-Let me know if you have any other questions!
+Let us know if you have any other questions!